Ryan-Page-2024/Conflict-Country/Images/README.md

 <br>

 # File Name: Themes
-Table categorizing thematic elements in song lyrics, outlining key themes and their descriptions.
+Table categorizing thematic elements in song lyrics, outlining key themes and their descriptions

 <br>

 # File Name: Timeline
-Visualization showcasing the evolution of Country songs from 2000 to 2024.
+Visualization showcasing the evolution of Country songs from 2000 to 2024

 <br>